GrgoMariani/Layered-HashMap-Cpp/README.md

 #### bool get(key, value)
 ```
- if( hashmap.get("some key", value) )
+ if( hashmap.get("requested key", value)
  {
 	result=value;
-	//If this is true then the Value is stored in value (nonreferenced)
+	//If this is true then the Value is stored in value (nonreferenced). //Copy constructor on value needed
  }
  else
  {
-	//no "some key" found
+	//no "requested key" found
  }
 ```
 The method automatically optimizes the hashmap where it can

 #### void put(Key, Value)
 ```
- hashmap.put("some key", Value) )
+ hashmap.put("requested key", Value)
- // maps Value to "some key", if it fails to do so in this block, it allocates new block of memory for the next block
+ // maps Value to "requested key", if it fails to do so in this block, it allocates new block of memory for the next block
  // Overwrites the old value if found
 ```
 The method also automatically optimizes the hashmap
 #### void remove(key)
 ```
- hashmap.remove( "some key") )
+ hashmap.remove( "requested key") )
- // removes the "some key" mapping from memory
+ // removes the "requested key" mapping from memory
 ```
 #### void clear()
 ```